From 1 - 10 / 187

 • Categories

-This GSWA Pingaring uranium grid geodetic is an airborne-derived radiometric uranium window countrate grid for the Pingaring, WA,1993 survey.
+This GSV Casterton Vic pot tho ura totg 4band radiometric grid geodetic is an airborne-derived radiometric Potassium, Thorium and Uranium data over a sun shaded total count radiometric data for the Casterton, Vic, 1983 (GSV0238).
 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of uranium (K), uranium (U) and uranium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This GSWA Pingaring uranium grid geodetic has a cell size of 0.00083 degrees (approximately 85m).
-The data are in units of counts per second (or cps).
-The data used to produce this grid was acquired in 1993 by the WA Government, and consisted of 7622 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+This GSV Casterton Vic pot tho ura totg 4band radiometric grid geodetic has a cell size of 0.0005 degrees (approximately 49m).
+The data used to produce this grid was acquired in 1983 by the VIC Government, and consisted of 4548 line-kilometres of data at 250m line spacing and 80m terrain clearance.
+The grid was produced by applying the colours red to the Potassium ground concentration, green to the Thorium concentration and blue to the Uranium concentration.
+The colours were clipped to a 99% linear scale.
+These colours were transparent over a shaded Total Count.
+This clipping will necessarily introduce some artefacts into the ratio grids in areas of very low radioelement concentrations.
+The 3-band image was superposed on the sun shaded TC grid of the same survey to produce the final image.